kintone-workshops/ai-kintone-gallery/README.md

 ## Quick Dive into OpenAI's API

 ### What is DALL-E?
-OpenAI's AI system that generates images from textual descriptions
+OpenAI's AI system that generates images from textual descriptions.
+The [Image generation](https://platform.openai.com/docs/guides/images) APIs are currently released as a public beta.

 Based on a Generative Pre-trained Transformer 3 (GPT-3) neural network architecture
 * Trained on massive amount of text data (i.e., the Internet)